chipsalliance/chisel/docs/src/explanations/testing.md

 the simulation including the Chisel elaboration, FIRRTL compilation, or generic or backend-specific settings.

-More commonly, you just want to add an integer, double, or string option to a test.
-For this, simpler options (`chisel3.simulator.scalatest.CliOption.{simple, double, int, string}`) are provided.
+More commonly, you just want to add an integer, double, string, or flag-like options to a test.
+For this, simpler option _factories_ (`chisel3.simulator.scalatest.CliOption.{simple, double, int, string, flag}`) are provided.
 After an option has been declared, it can be accessed _within a test_ using the `getOption` method.

 :::warning